Asser Levy Recreation Center: Modifications and renovations

 By late 1978, the bathhouse's indoor pool was not used or heated during the winter, although a small number of staff remained in the bathhouse.
 After the indoor pool's boiler ruptured in March 1979, the indoor pool was closed indefinitely, while the outdoor pool remained operational.
 During the 1980s, Manhattan Community Board 6 asked the city to provide $5–6 million for a renovation.
 After the funds were finally provided in the city's fiscal year 1988 budget, work on an $8 million renovation started on November 30, 1988.
 The bathhouse reopened on June 28, 1990.
 A 1.7 acre accessible playground opened adjacent to the recreation building in October 1993, after six years of planning.
 At the time, it was Manhattan's first playground that was fully accessible for disabled children.
 In 1995, the city government found that lead chips from the FDR Drive viaduct, to the east, were blowing into the Asser Levy Recreation Center's outdoor pool area, resulting in extremely high lead levels.

 By the beginning of the 21st century, the Asser Levy Recreation Center was one of the city's last remaining public bathhouses.
 In 2011, the New York City government agreed to convert Asser Levy Place into an extension of the Asser Levy Recreation Center.
 The agreement was made as part of a land swap.
 The city had sold the western end of the Robert Moses Playground, at 42nd Street and FDR Drive, to the United Nations so that the UN could build an office tower on the Robert Moses Playground's site.
 Asser Levy Place was permanently closed in 2013, and work on the park extension began that November.
 The expansion of the Asser Levy Playground was completed in October 2014, although the official opening of the playground expansion did not occur until the following February.
-Part of the playground was temporarily closed in December 2020 as part of the East Side Coastal Resilience Project, a series of flood barriers and infrastructure upgrades along the East River coast.
+Part of the playground was temporarily closed in December 2020 as part of the East Side Coastal Resiliency project, a series of flood barriers and infrastructure upgrades along the East River coast.
 The playground was completed in May 2022, and a new flood wall at the playground was finished in late 2024 as part of the East Side Coastal Resiliency project.